release-change/release-change/README.md

 - `"workspace"`: the dependencies will be updated using the `workspace` keyword (e.g.: `"@my-monorepo/my-package": "workspace:*"`).

 If the repository is not a monorepo, the option is ignored.

+##### npmPublish

+Type: `false`
+Default: see below

+This optional option, when set, can only be `false`.
+When this option is set, no packages are published to the NPM registry at all; however, the next release is still released and the `package.json` files are still updated.
+When the option is not set, the publication of each package depends on whether the `private` property in the `package.json` files is set to `true` or not.

 ## Get help